JC-Delmas/SearchTandem/README.md

     ./ main_pipeline_tandem.sh -i input_file_R1.fastq.gz,input_file_R2.fastq.gz [-q]

-The output of the script will be saved in a TXT file with the format.
+The output of the script will be saved in a TXT file.
 If the output file already exists, you will be prompted to overwrite it or choose a different name.

 ## **Output**